 Lewis has also been advisor to the Science Collaboration Across Borders initiative of the Science and Technology Policy Program, and the International Space Medicine Summit of the Space Policy Program and the Baylor School of Medicine.
 He has also served as chief liaison between the Baker Institute, the Shanghai Institutes for International Studies and the China Institute for Contemporary International Relations.
 He is the creator of the Subway Advertisement Archive of more than 4,000 images of commercial and public service advertisements in subways in Beijing, Hong Kong, Kaohsiung, Shanghai, Singapore, and Taipei of the Rice Ephemera Archive project of Fondren Library’s Center for Digital Scholarship, supported by the Henry Luce Foundation.
 More recently he has worked with research associate Brandon Zheng to create a 3,000-image archive of political advertisements from Beijing and Shanghai streets collected from 1998 to 2019, also at the Fondren Center for Digital Scholarship.
 He has conducted research and given briefings for The National Bureau of Asian Research; Japan’s Ministry of Economy, Trade and Industry; the Sichuan Petroleum Administration; and the Korean Economic Institute, among others.
 Lewis is an associate fellow of Asia Society International, an editorial board member of Asia Policy and an academic advisor to the U.S.-China Working Group of the U.S. House of Representatives, in addition to testifying twice before the US-China Economic Security Review Commission.
 He co-authored Secularity and Science: What Scientists Around the World Think About Religion (Oxford University Press: 2019), has chapters in multiple volumes by Cambridge University Press and Routledge, and has more than 50 other academic publications in scholarly journals and with policy institutes.

 He received his doctorate in political science from Washington University in St. Louis.

 Contact him at firstname.lastname@example.org or (713) 348-5832.

-In an op-ed, fellow Steven W. Lewis reflects on the 1980s student protests in China and their resemblance to the protests taking place in the country today over zero-COVID policies and other issues.
+In an op-ed, fellow Steven W. Lewis reflected on the 1980s student protests in China and their resemblance to the protests taking place in the country today over zero-COVID policies and other issues.